suhanisurya17/suhanisurya17/README.md

 ## hi!! ♡ ₊˚ଘ(੭*ˊᵕˋ)੭* ̀ˋ

-I'm Suhani Surya — a Systems Design Engineering student @ UWaterloo with a love for building intentional products.
+I'm Suhani Surya.
+I'm a Systems Design Engineering student @ UWaterloo with a love for building intentional products.
 I’m super curious, people-oriented, and always chasing that sweet spot between creativity and technical problem-solving 💡✨

-🌱 I’ve worn many hats in past roles —
+🌱 I’ve worn many hats in past roles
 → At **Hatch**, I worked with rail systems engineers and simulatd train operations, as well as building tools that made team workflows smoother 🚉🛠
 → At **The Food Society Canada**, I helped bridge tech and storytelling to promote culturally diverse food systems 🥟📣